Lukas-Netz/se-rwth.github.io/_pages/research/Autonomic-Driving.md

 surrounding: the city, pedestrians and especially other cars [[BBR07]](#BBR07).
-Our simulator is capable of running automatic back-to-back tests on the complete software system with no real hardware involved by producing sensoric input from the simulation and acting according to the steering output of the autonomic driving software.
+Our simulator is capable of running automatic back-to-back tests on the complete software system with no real hardware involved by producing sensor input from the simulation and acting according to the steering output of the autonomic driving software.
 Every night and, when necessary for every version change, the tests are automatically executed.